shymega/scrob/IDEAS.md

 Sources:

-- Manual song - inject entry via scrobblectl client.
+- Manual song - inject data via `scrobblers-ctl` client.
 - MPRIS.
 - MPD.
 - Polling a plain text file, using a structured format.

+## Logging

+Use `slog-rs` to print to terminal and file output.
+File output: JSON format, or plain text?
+Or Both?

+## Client/server protocol.

+Protocol will be definded later.

+Considering JSON-RPC or just plain text.

+## Database

+SQLite backend

+Design SQL schema required.